 Backup server This field makes it possible to define a replacement server if the main server cannot be reached.
-You can select it from the list of objects suggested in the drop-down list Port Enter the listening port of your backup LDAP server, which may be different from the listening port on the main server.
+You can select it from the list of objects suggested in the drop-down list.
+Port Enter the listening port of your backup LDAP server, which may be different from the listening port on the main server.
 The default port is: 389 (Idap).
-Use the firewall account to check user authentication on the directory When this option is selected, the firewall will use the identifier declared during the creation of the directory to verify a user's privileges with the LDAP server when the user authenticates.
-Otherwise, the firewall will use the user's account to conduct this check.
+Use the firewall When this option is selected, the firewall will use the identifier declared during the account to check creation of the directory to verify a user's privileges with the LDAP server when the user authentication user authenticates. on the directory Otherwise, the firewall will use the user's account to conduct this check.